1. Previous: Table of Contents

 The circumference of a circle c i r c u m f e r e n c e r

 We call r a variable, because the radius can vary, depending on the size of the circle.
-In other words, the variable r isn’t a number itself; it’s just sort of a “bucket” that holds a number - any number.
+In other words, the variable r isn’t a number; it’s kind of like a bucket that holds a number—any number.

 An empty bucket r

 Variables aren’t just for algebra and geometry.
-They’re also used all the time in programming, where they serve the same purpose: holding values.
-In Kotlin, you can create a variable and put a number into it like this:
+They’re also used all the time in programming, where they serve the same purpose: holding numbers—and other things!
+In Kotlin, you can create a variable and put a number into it like this.

 var r = 5.2